neilmillard/oncallslim/README.md

 #### IIS

 Ensure the `Web.config` and `index.php` files are in the same public-accessible directory.
+This uses the Rewrite IIS extension. http://www.iis.net/learn/extensions/url-rewrite-module/using-the-url-rewrite-module
 The `Web.config` file should contain this code:

     <?xml version="1.0" encoding="UTF-8"?>
     <configuration>